Trion gas on the surface of a failed excitonic insulator: Results

 To analyze the formation of trions in the system and the expected spectral function in their presence in a more quantitative manner, we study a minimal 1D lattice model for the weakly-coupled \TNS\ chains accounting for the geometry of the unit cell.

-Details of the model are given in the SM.
-We find that the exciton-electron binding energy in the system can be significant, due to two key factors: the quasi-one-dimensional nature of the system, which restricts the kinetic energy of charge carriers, and the lattice geometry, which features two conduction chains.
-These chains allow the two electrons in a trion to be spatially separated, minimizing their Coulomb repulsion.
-Spectral function obtained within this model in the presence of a single trion is shown in Fig.~\ref{fig:Energetics}(D).
-Strikingly, the resulting spectrum closely matches the in-gap feature observed in our ARPES data.
+A schematic picture of the model is shown in the SM in Fig.~\ref{fig:model}(A).
+We consider two chains of conduction electrons, labeled by $\alpha=1,2$, and a single chain of valence electrons, corresponding to the two Ta and the single Ni chains respectively.
+For simplicity we consider a spinless model.
+The Hamiltonian is given by

+Here $c_{\alpha,i}$ is the annihilation operator of a conduction electron on site $i$ on chain $\alpha=1,2$, $f_{i}$ is the annihilation operator of a valence electron at site $i$, $t_c$ ($t_f$) is the intra-chain hopping amplitude on the conduction (valence) chain, $D$ determines the single particle gap $E_\text{g}=D-2(t_f+t_c)$, $\mu$ is the chemical potential, $U_{ij}$ is the interaction between the conduction and valence electrons, $V^{\alpha\beta}_{ij}$ is the interaction between the conduction electrons on chains $\alpha,\beta$, $n^c_{\alpha,i}$ ($n^f_i$) is the respective $c_\alpha$ ($f$)-electron number operator, with $n^c_i=\sum_\alpha n^c_{\alpha,i}$ the total density of conduction electrons.
+Model parameters used in the simulations are $t_c=0.78$eV and $t_f=1.09$eV, for the hopping amplitudes, corresponding to the effective masses of the conduction and valence bands, respectively. $c$ and $f$ hybridization is forbidden in orthorhombic phase \cite{watson_band_2020}.
+Hopping between the two conduction chains is neglected, consistent with previous studies showing Ta-Ta chain coupling to be below $0.02$eV~\cite{mazza_nature_2020,kaneko_orthorhombic--monoclinic_2013,yamada_fflo_2016,sugimoto_strong_2018,PhysRevB.94.085111}.
+In addition, we set $D=4.14$eV resulting in a single particle gap equal to $\Eg=0.4$eV.

+The interactions $U_{ij}$ and $V^{\alpha\beta}_{ij}$ are modeled using a screened Coulomb potential and their explicit form is given in the SM.
+While interactions between the conduction ($c$) and valence ($f$) electrons enhance both exciton and trion binding energies, interactions between conduction electrons suppress the latter.
+Trion formation is thus energetically favorable only if the attraction of the extra electron to the exciton’s hole outweighs the repulsion from its electron.
+Note also that we do not include interactions between the valence electrons in the model as we will only consider states within the single-hole occupancy subspace.

+To obtain the exciton and trion binding energies we study the model using exact diagonalization (see SM for details).
+We find that the exciton-electron binding energy, $\Eexe$, in the system can be significant in comparison to the exciton binding energy, with their ratio reaching a value close to one third as observed in the experiment.
+Specifically, for screening length $\xi=6 a$ (with $a=3.41$\AA\ the unit cell length~\cite{jain_commentary_2013}), as used in the calculation of the spectral function discussed below, we obtain $\Eex\approx 0.34$eV and $\Eexe\approx0.12$eV.

+We next calculate the spectral function probed by the photoemission process.
+Focusing on the effect of the presence of trions in the system, and assuming zero temperature, we calculate